-- (1) The amounts in this column represent the full grant date fair value for awards granted during 2020, all of which were in the form of stock options.
+(1) The amounts in this column represent the full grant date fair value for awards granted during 2021, all of which were in the form of stock options.
 The grant date fair value of the options was computed in accordance with ASC Topic 718, Compensation - Stock Compensation.
 These amounts do not necessarily correspond to the actual value that may be realized by the director in connection with such option awards.
 The assumptions made in valuing the option awards reported in this column are described in our audited consolidated financial statements (Note 3.
-Summary of Significant Accounting Policies - Stock-based compensation and Note 13, Stock-based Compensation) included in our Annual Report on Form 10-K for the year-ended December 31, 2020, as filed with the - (2) Options to purchase 14,439 shares of common stock were granted on June 6, 2020 and vest in full upon the earlier of (i) June 6, 2021 or (ii) the date of our 2021 annual meeting of stockholders, subject to continued service with us. - (3) These options were granted on July 29, 2020 and will vest 33% on the first anniversary of the grant date (July 29, 2021), and 2.777% (approximately 1/36th of such shares), for each subsequent full calendar month of continued service with us. - (4) These options were granted on December 1, 2020 and will vest 33% on the first anniversary of the grant date (December 1, 2021), and 2.777% (approximately 1/36th of such shares), for each subsequent full calendar month of continued service with us. - (5) These options were cancelled prior to vesting pursuant the Director's resignation from the Board in 2020. - (6) The following table shows the aggregate number of outstanding shares of common stock underlying outstanding options held by our non-employee directors as of December 31, 2020:
+Summary of Significant Accounting Policies - Stock-based compensation and Note 13,

+Stock-based Compensation) included in our Annual Report on Form 10-K for the year-ended December 31, 2021, as filed with the SEC.

+- (2) Options to purchase 14,439 shares of common stock were granted on June 9, 2021 and vest in full upon the earlier of (i) June 9, 2022 or (ii) the date of our 2022 annual meeting of stockholders, subject to continued service with us. - (3) These options were granted on December 10, 2021 and will vest 33% on the first anniversary of the grant date (December 10, 2022), and 2.777% (approximately 1/36th of such shares), for each subsequent full calendar month of continued service with us. - (4) The following table shows the aggregate number of outstanding shares of common stock underlying outstanding options held by our non-employee directors as of December 31, 2021:

 Name Outstanding Option Awards

-Joseph C. Scodari 86,635
+Joseph C. Scodari 101,074

-Wilhelmus Groenhuysen 72,196
+Wilhelmus Groenhuysen 86,635

-Sandra L. Helton 72,196
+Sandra L. Helton 86,635

-Tomas Heyman 28,879
+Tomas Heyman 43,318

-Catherine Owen 28,879
+Catherine Owen 43,318

+Eric Bednarski 28,879

+Kyle Dempsey 28,879

+R. John Fletcher (5)